How Often Should Adults Book a Dental Hygienist Appointment?

 Gum disease begins with the accumulation of bacterial plaque along the gum line.
 If plaque is not removed effectively through daily brushing and interdental cleaning, it hardens into calculus, which cannot be removed at home.
 This calculus harbours bacteria that cause inflammation of the gums, known as gingivitis.
 At this stage, the condition is usually reversible with professional cleaning and improved oral hygiene.

 Professional cleaning by a dental hygienist removes the calculus and bacteria that contribute to this progression.
 Regular appointments allow for early identification of changes in gum health, enabling timely intervention before significant damage occurs.
+This is a key reason why consistent hygienist visits are considered an important aspect of long-term oral health maintenance.

 Factors That Influence How Often You Should Visit